-Chintzware is back again after having a huge resurgence in popularity in the very late 1990’s and into the 2000’s.
-Originally popular when chintzware first came out in the early 1900’s through the 1940’s, I had already found a few chintz transferware pieces while out visiting antiques malls with my friends, so I too was swept along in the craze.
+Chintzware is having a huge resurgence in popularity just as it did in the very late 1990’s and into the 2000’s.
+Hugely popular when chintzware first was produced in English potteries from the late 19th century into the early 1900’s through the 1940’s, chintz became popular all over again.
+I had already found a few chintz transferware pieces while out visiting antiques malls with my friends in California, so I too was swept along in the craze…

-Do you remember an issue of Victoria Magazine’s back in the 1990’s sharing Rob Lowe’s former wife’s chintz collection (I think it was)?
-Chintzware has been a favorite of mine to collect ever since…
+Do you remember an issue of Victoria Magazine’s back in the 1990’s sharing Rob Lowe’s former wife’s chintz collection??
+She had an enormous collection of chintzware that I would drool over and it has been a favorite of mine to collect ever since…

-Back when English chintzware was first offered by the potteries located in the Stoke-on-Trent area, the demand for all things chintz absolutely skyrocketed across England, the Continent, Australia and especially here in America!
-Transferware had been around for about 60 years at that point (1920’s-1930’s) but these all-over floral china pieces were something entirely new and fresh.
+When English chintzware was first offered by the potteries located in the Stoke-on-Trent area north of London, the demand for all things chintz absolutely skyrocketed across the United Kingdom, the Continent, Australia and especially here in America!
+Transferware had been around for about 60 years at that point but these all-over floral china pieces were something entirely new and fresh.

 Here is a photograph I took at our last home sharing our corner-round display cupboard.
-It has held curios and later teacups and other china for years!
+It held curios when I first bought this piece but later it became a china cabinet of sorts holding teacups and other china, which it has held now for years!

 And here is a look at this teacup curio now here in Texas…